 A solid structure now can prevent future disputes and confusion.

-Work-Life Balance & Flexibility
+5. Work-Life Balance and Operational Flexibility

 Many women entrepreneurs are drawn to entrepreneurship for work-life flexibility.
 If you value simplicity and minimal paperwork, a sole proprietorship or LLC may give you the control and ease you need.
 On the other hand, if you’re building a scalable startup with big ambitions, a corporate structure might require more administrative effort but offer greater rewards down the line.